pablodecm/phd_thesis/src/103_chapter_3.md

 \mathcal{L} \sum^{K}_j  \ \sigma_j \  \epsilon_j
 $$ {#eq:exp_cross_section}
 where $n_j=\mathcal{L} \ \sigma_j \  \epsilon_j$ is the expected number
-of events coming a given process $j$, that can be estimated with theoretical input regarding $\sigma_j$, simulated observations to estimate $\epsilon_j$ and an experimental measurement of the luminosity $\mathcal{L}$.
+of events coming from a given process $j$, that can be estimated with theoretical input regarding $\sigma_j$, simulated observations to estimate $\epsilon_j$ and an experimental measurement of the luminosity $\mathcal{L}$.

 The number of observations $n_\mathcal{C}$ that pass a given event selection
 $\mathbb{1}_\mathcal{C} (\boldsymbol{x})$, which normally includes trigger
-and some additional analysis dependent selection, is the quantity that serves as the basis as the simplest statistical model used in particle physics to link theoretical parameters and observations.
-This type of summary statistic is very effective when the parameter of interest is the cross section of a single process $\sigma_S$ and rest of background processes are well-modelled by theoretical predictions and simulated observation.
-In that case, if all parameters but $\sigma_S$ are known, a *cut-and-count* sample-based likelihood can be built based on [Equation @eq:binomial_selection] the following probability function:
+and some additional analysis dependent selection, is the quantity that serves as the basis of the simplest statistical model used in particle physics to link theoretical parameters and observations.
+This type of summary statistic is very effective when the parameter of interest is the cross section of a single process $\sigma_S$ and rest of background processes are well modelled by theoretical predictions and simulated observations.
+In that case, if all parameters but $\sigma_S$ are known, a *cut-and-count* sample-based likelihood can be built based on [Equation @eq:binomial_selection], corresponding to the following probability density function:
 $$
 p ( n_\mathcal{C} | \sigma_S) = \textrm{Poisson}
 \left (\sigma_s\epsilon_s + \sum^{j \in B} \sigma_j\epsilon_j \right)
 $$ {#eq:poisson_simple}
 which can be used to carry out statistical inference about $\sigma_S$ given an observed number of events that pass the event selection
-$n_\mathcal{C}^\textrm{obs}$ using classical techniques.
+$n_\mathcal{C}^\textrm{obs}$, using classical techniques.

 The previous concept can be applied to several disjoint subsets of $\mathcal{X}$ simultaneously
-$T=\{\mathcal{C}_0,...,\mathcal{C}_b\}$, each characterised by an indicator function $\mathbb{1}_{\mathcal{C}_t} (\boldsymbol{x})$ defining an arbitrary event selection as long as their intersection is null.
+$T=\{\mathcal{C}_0,...,\mathcal{C}_b\}$, each characterised by a different indicator function $\mathbb{1}_{\mathcal{C}_t} (\boldsymbol{x})$ defining an arbitrary event selection, as long as their intersection is null.
 The probability function for the variable
 $\boldsymbol{n}_T = \{n_{\mathcal{C}_0},...,n_{\mathcal{C}_b}\}$, given
 that each $n_{\mathcal{C}_i}$ is independent, can be obtained as: